The hazardous journeys of Sri Lankan Tamil refugees

 "After that I don't know what happened to him.

 "Many boats have sunk in the sea.
 I am really worried.
-In 2010, I lodged a complaint with the Red Cross."'New hope'
+In 2010, I lodged a complaint with the Red Cross."

 Another Jaffna resident, Tamizhini, is looking for information about her younger brother, Rassaiya Anandadeepan.
 She says he left for India by plane and boarded a boat from the western port city of Mangalore.